opensuspect/design-document/tasks.md

 * Heat transfer between the flask and the solution: depending on the temperature difference between the two, some ammount of energy is transfered to the solution.

+* Reaction: over the threshold temperature, the reaction starts, and can be tracked as a percentage process.
+The speed of the reaction might be temperature dependent, i.e., higher temperature faster process, but higher risk of failiure.

+* Boiling: over a higher threshold temperature, a second reaction starts which can be tracked as a percentage and might be temperature dependent, i.e., the higher one shoots over the threshold, the quicker the experiment fails, and when this percentage reaches a threshold, the experiment fails.

+##### Output

+* One Erlenmeyer flask with the required chemical mixture in it.

 ## Experiments